payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 ```
 LEGEND          = [LEGEND_ITEM]
-LEGEND_ITEM     = { label, value, color, backgroundColor, assessments }
+LEGEND_ITEM     = { label, value, color, background, assessments }
 label           = string
 value           = string | number
 color           = string
-backgroundColor = string
+background      = string
 assessments     = ASSESSMENTS
 ```
 * If `value` is a _string_ only the first word is displayed large.
 This is as steight forward as it looks.
 All members are required.
 The model creates a new jquery object that must be inserted into the DOM by the caller.
 * `color` is the color of the line or bar used to indicate the item,
-* `backgroundColor` is the background color of the line or bar should it use a fill
+* `background` is the background color of the line or bar should it use a fill
 * `assessments` help to understand or classify the given value qualitatively